 The long-term effects of fire exclusion in the Appalachians are becoming increasingly apparent (Williams 1998).
 Most pine stands are now degraded and succeeding toward hardwood dominance (Williams 1998, Williams and Johnson 1992).
 The increased incidence of bark beetle attacks in these stressed, aging stands is accelerating this successional trend.
-On xeric mixed pine-hardwood ridges in the Southern Appalachians, fire has been advocated to restore diversity and productivity (Swift and others 1993, Vose and others 1994, 1997).
+On xeric mixed pine-hardwood ridges in the Southern Appalachians, fire has been advocated to restore diversity and productivity (Swift and others 1993; Vose and others 1994, 1997).
 A winter fire that reduces surface fuels, followed by a summer fire, can control competing hardwoods best (Elliott and others 1999).

-Interest has been expressed in restoring Table Mountain pine (Waldrop and Brose 1999), a rare community type in the Southern Appalachians (SAMAB 1996).
+Interest has been expressed in restoring Table Mountain pine (Waldrop and Brose 1999), a rare community type in the Southern Appalachians (Southern Appalachian Man and the Biosphere 1996).
 Questions regarding the necessity of crown fires to restore Table Mountain pine are still unresolved (Waldrop and Brose 1999, Whittaker 1956), but are the subject of ongoing studies.
 Extreme fire intensity may not be needed to regenerate Table Mountain pine (Waldrop and Brose 1999).
-Fires of low and mediumlow intensity produced abundant pine regeneration, but may not have killed enough of the overstory to prevent shading.
+Fires of low and medium-low intensity produced abundant pine regeneration, but may not have killed enough of the overstory to prevent shading.
 High-intensity fires, on the other hand, killed almost all overstory trees but may have destroyed some seeds.
 Fires of medium-high intensity may be the best choice; such fires killed overstory trees and allowed abundant regeneration.

-A series of periodic fires prior to harvest of mature hardwood stands may increase the number of oaks in the advanced regeneration pool (Little 1974, Brose and Van Lear 1998, Brose and others 1999 a, b), an important consideration in the reestablishment of stands with a large oak component.
-Periodic fires at intervals of several years favor species that are more fire-resistant than their competitors, and oak seedlings resist root-kill by fire better than their competitors (Niering and others 1970, Swann 1970, Thor and Nichols 1974, Teuke and Van Lear 1982).
-Many have noticed that intense fires in mixed hardwood stands may favor oak (Keetch 1944, Carvell and Maxey 1969), but this is not always the case and competitors such as red maple may increase in abundance (McGee 1979).
+A series of periodic fires prior to harvest of mature hardwood stands may increase the number of oaks in the advance regeneration pool (Brose and Van Lear 1998; Brose and others 1999a, 1999b; Little 1974), an important consideration in the reestablishment of stands with a large oak component.
+Periodic fires at intervals of several years favor species that are more fire-resistant than their competitors, and oak seedlings resist root-kill by fire better than their competitors (Niering and others 1970, Swann 1970, Teuke and Van Lear 1982, Thor and Nichols 1974).
+Many have noticed that intense fires in mixed hardwood stands may favor oak (Carvell and Maxey 1969, Keetch 1944), but this is not always the case, and competitors such as red maple may increase in abundance (McGee 1979).
 Much remains to be learned about the use of fire to alter species composition in hardwood stands.